woodj22/recipe-api/README.md

 To make sure it is working run:
  `pytest`
  This will run all the tests.
 All should be green.
-See the *deployment* section to run the server.
+See the *deployment* section to run a server to view the live API.

 ### Usage